exercism/php/exercises/concept/lasagna/.meta/design.md

 ## Prerequisites

-There are no prerequisites.
+- Medium experienced programmers with no knowledge of PHP.
+- Little experienced programmers are addressed on the concept page.
+- Basic understanding of control flow (function calls), value types integer and string as well as how variables work.
+- Understanding the feedback of unit tests.

 ## Analyzer

-This exercise could benefit from the following rules added a future analyzer:
+This exercise could benefit from the following rules added to a future analyzer:

 - Rules to assert that functions are reused rather than recreated for overlapping use cases.